BrainCircuitsBehaviorLab/village/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+:layout: landing

-What Is The Training Village?
+Welcome to The Training Village
 =================================

 .. toctree::